2025

 Minister for Health and Social Care in …

-Concerns summary There is a lack of specific practice tools for family and care staff to recognise and escalate acute health deterioration in people with learning disabilities, despite national recommendations for such tools.
+Concerns summary (AI summary) There is a lack of specific practice tools for family and care staff to recognise and escalate acute health deterioration in people with learning disabilities, despite national recommendations for such tools.

 All Responded